Blending Order Data from Microsoft SharePoint and Google Cloud Storage

-To cope with the influx of orders, businesses need a good system to generate their invoices.
-Today, we're going to help the accountants of a superstore company, and generate invoices automatically based on orders information.
-Each invoice contains the order ID, order date, customer name, ordered products, and their costs, and possibly other information.
+In this challenge, we help the accountants of a superstore company, and automatically generate invoices based on orders information.
+Each invoice contains the order id, order date, customer name, ordered products and their costs, and possibly other information.

 Topic: Generate invoice reports as pdfs

 Challenge: Blend data from Google Cloud Storage and Microsoft SharePoint to access all required information for an invoice report.
 Export the invoice report as a pdf file.

 The superstore company sells furniture, technology, and office supplies in North America for both corporates and consumers.
 For each order we have the information regarding the order id, order date, customer name and location, sales amount and profit.
 In addition, we have company internal data containing the names of the responsible persons for the West/East/Central/South regions.
 The original Sample-Superstore.xls file is provided by Tableau.

 1. We start by accessing the order data available on Google Cloud Storage, which is one of the services in Google Cloud Platform.
 We access the data with the Google Cloud Storage Connector and Google Authentication (API Key) nodes.